Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - If the type has only one declared supertype, it is implicitly downcasted to this declared supertype;
 - If the type has several declared supertypes, there must be an implicit or explicit cast to any suitable type visible outside the scope, otherwise it is a compile-time error.

-TODO(Explain how escaping actually works for locals and stuff...)
+TODO(Explain how escaping actually works for locals, local types and stuff)

 > Note: an implicit cast may arise, for example, from the results of [type inference][Type inference].